SevenShepherd/SevenShepherd.github.io/_posts/2024-05-20-chess-games.markdown

 It's been around 20 years or so since I've played Chess.
 I played for a month or so as a teen and enjoyed it.
 I learned how to play chess from Bobby Fischer's book &ldquo;*Bobby Fischer Teaches Chess*&rdquo; many years ago.

-I decided to pick it up recently after nearly two decades, and I played about 1841 puzzles this month and managed to reach a puzzle rating of 2605.
+I decided to pick it up recently after nearly two decades, and I played about 1841 puzzles in about a month and managed to reach a puzzle rating of 2605.
 My rating continues to climb and I expect it to go up a few more hundred points.

 Recreational mathematics, logic puzzles, and strategy board games like <a style="color:black;" href="https://youtu.be/cDJXsPS5FPM">Chess</a>, have been shown to increase neuroplasticity.
 I find the whole game fascinating, and while I've never considered playing professionally, there are many inspirational figures like Fischer that make the game intriguing.